-Tru Foo Juice Bar Co. and based in Bristol and travel all around the UK serving juices and smoothies from a pop-up juice bar at street food markets, festivals and private and corporate events.
+Tru Foo Juice Bar Co. is based in Bristol and travels all around the UK serving juices and smoothies from a pop-up juice bar at street food markets, festivals, and private and corporate events.

 15. The Juice Box (fr.)

-Selling juices and smoothies from a lovely converted H-van (an old French Citroen horse van), the Juice Box have an eye-catching menu, which include:
+Selling juices and smoothies from a lovely converted H-van (an old French Citroen horse van), the Juice Box has an eye-catching menu, which includes:

 “Jump Start” (carrot, orange, ginger, lemon) and the “purple Kick” (Orange juice, blueberry, raspberry, banana, green tea).

 Hip, cool, and very now, the Juice Truck signifies how the cold-pressed juice trend has become popular in the US & Canada.
 The Juice Truck has 6 locations in total spread across Vancouver (2 juice trucks and 4 fixed locations).